vipulbhj/all-you-need-react-native/README.md

 ## Resources:-

 ### Navigation
-* [React-Native-Navigation](https://github.com/wix/react-native-navigation), A performance beast with routing support written using nawoutive Api's.
+* [React-Native-Navigation](https://github.com/wix/react-native-navigation), A performance beast with routing written using native Api's.
 * [React-Navigation](https://reactnavigation.org/docs/), If you are doing this for the first time, I would recommend React Navigation.
 Something that definately makes you addicted.
 * Here are some [**OTHER**](https://reactnavigation.org/docs/en/navigating.html) options worth looking into, if that's your thing

+### UI Kits

+I mean all the work has already been done by this gentleman, Jonathan Saring.

+[Here](https://blog.bitsrc.io/11-react-native-component-libraries-you-should-know-in-2018-71d2a8e33312) is everythign you will ever need.